-His legacy can be found in many names: Burchell's zebra; eciton burchellii army ant; burchellia bubilia, a wild pomegranate; Burchell's coucal, starling, courser and grouse; and Burchell's sand lizard.
-He was the first to describe the white rhino near Kuruman in 1812.
+His legacy can be found in many names: Burchell's zebra; eciton burchellii army ant; burchellia bubilia, a wild pomegranate; Burchell's coucal, starling, courser and grouse; and Burchell's sand lizard, among many others.
+He was the first to scientifically describe the white rhino near Kuruman in 1812.

-Before he left Cape Town he had a wagon made to his specifications.
-It had to accommodate 50 scientific reference books, his flute, his drawing materials, his bed, his specimen boxes, his work desk, rifles and ammunition, a medicine kit, and items like snuff and beads to give as gifts.
-But shortly after leaving Cape Town he discovered that one wagon was not sufficient, and bought another one.
-By the end of his trip he had collected 60 000 natural history specimens, mostly botanical but also numerous animal skins.
-He returned too with 500 drawings, including valuable portraits of locals, landscapes and illustrations of botanical and zoological subjects.
+Before he left Cape Town to travel he had a wagon made to his specifications.
+It had to accommodate 50 scientific reference books, his flute, his drawing materials, his bed, his specimen boxes, his work desk, rifles and ammunition, a medicine kit, and items like tobacco, snuff and beads to give as gifts.
+But shortly after leaving Cape Town he discovered that one wagon was not sufficient, and he bought another one.

 Wagon commissioned by Burchell for his expedition (Travels in the Interior of Southern Africa - Downloaded from Wikipedia)